coreboot/coreboot/Documentation/lib/payloads/fit.md

 ## Building FIT image

-The FIT image has to be built by calling ''mkimage''.
+The FIT image has to be built by calling `mkimage`.
 You can use the following example configuration:

 ```